fastasturtle/clion-freeze-parser/readme.md

 ./cidr_freeze_parser.py freezeFolder > result.txt
 ```

+Results are printed to stdout.
+If `-o` flag is passed, results are saved to the `out` directory as well.

 If a folder name has a `threadDumps-freeze-20` substring, all containing dumps
 are assumed to have a single cause (and only one is processed).